seadogger-tech/seadogger-homelab/README.md

 A full, destructive "cold start" of the cluster can be performed to validate the IaaC configuration.
 This process has been refactored into a safer, three-stage process: **Wipe**, **Install Infrastructure**, and **Install Applications**.
 This provides granular control over the cluster rebuild lifecycle.
 For a detailed guide, please refer to the [K3s Cluster Cold Start Procedure](memory-bank/2025-08-15-k3s-cold-start-procedure.md) in the memory bank.

+> **Warning:** The Stage 1 deployment process is currently unstable.
+The playbook may fail and require two to four re-runs to complete successfully.
+See the "Known Issues" section in the Cold Start Procedure for more details and planned fixes.

 ## Shutting down the cluster

 The safest way to shut down the cluster is to run the following command: